jackbuilder/BeBot/ReadMe.txt

 Guild bot
 ---------

-To make a guild bot set "$guildbot" to true.
+To make a guild bot set "$guildBot" to true.
 Change "$guild_name" to the exact name of your guild.

 AO only: Set "$guild_id" to the id of your guild.
 The easiest way to find